 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

 When you apply for a personal loan, your credit score will play a large role in determining whether you get approved.
-In most cases, you’ll need good to excellent credit — a good credit score is usually considered to be 700 or higher.
+In most cases, you’ll need good to excellent credit — a score of 700 or higher.

 If you’re wondering what credit score you need for a personal loan, here’s what you should know:

-- When you apply for a personal loan, your selected lender will check your credit score
+- When you apply for a personal loan, the lender will check your credit score

-- What credit score do you need to take out a personal loan?
+- What credit score do I need to take out a personal loan?

-- What loan features should you consider before choosing a lender?
+- What loan features should I consider before choosing a lender?

-When you apply for a personal loan, your selected lender will check your credit score
+When you apply for a personal loan, the lender will check your credit score

 Generally, borrowers with high credit scores are seen as less of a risk than borrowers with bad credit — which is why good credit borrowers typically have an easier time getting approved.
-There are also several lenders that offer personal loans for bad credit, but keep in mind that these loans usually come with higher interest rates compared to good credit loans.
+Several lenders offer personal loans for bad credit, but keep in mind that these loans usually come with higher interest rates compared to good credit loans.

 What factors affect your credit score?

-There are five main factors that make up your credit score, including:
+Five main factors make up your credit score:

 - Payment history: Lenders want to see that you have a history of making on-time payments.
 Your payment history makes up the largest portion of your credit score.